sourcegraph/handbook/content/departments/cloud/technical-docs/custom_domain.md

 export CF_API_TOKEN=$(gcloud secrets versions access latest --secret CLOUDFLARE_API_TOKEN --project sourcegraph-secrets)
 ```

+You should `echo` above env var to make sure they are set correctly.

 You will also need UI access to Cloudflare.

 #### Set up env var